 * Mosaic, Potash Corp tumble after Russia quits top potash cartel

-* Sprint posts wider quarterly loss even as revenue rises
+* Sprint posts wider loss but revenue rises, shares up

 * Aetna profit, Pfizer earnings beat expectations

-Volume was expected to be subdued before the Federal Reserve statement on Wednesday at the end of a two-day meeting of policymakers.
-The Fed's Open Market Committee's statement will be combed for hints of when the central bank may begin to scale back its $85 billion a month in asset purchases aimed at stimulating the economy.
+Volume could be subdued before the Fed statement on Wednesday at the end of a two-day policy meeting.
+The Fed’s Open Market Committee’s statement will be combed for hints of when the central bank may begin to scale back its $85 billion a month in asset purchases aimed at stimulating the economy.

 “Earnings are being consistent with what the market has been expecting and we are on Fed watch, so we’ll probably have a range-bound market, possibly regaining yesterday’s losses,” said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.